 Like Bonsai, HoneyBook also streamlines the entire client-onboarding process – but to an even greater degree.

-HoneyBook takes it a step further than Bonsai does by reducing the process to as few steps as possible – putting the proposal, contract, and invoice together to make an appealing offer and most importantly easy 1-2-3 client experience that’s incredibly easy to say yes to!
+HoneyBook’s freelance tools take it a step further than Bonsai does by reducing the proposal process to as few steps as possible – putting the proposal, contract, and invoice together to make an appealing offer and most importantly easy 1-2-3 client experience that’s incredibly easy to say yes to!

-HoneyBook also offers more branding customization, so if showing your brand is important to your presentation, then HoneyBook is your best bet.
+HoneyBook also offers more branding customization, so if showing your brand is important to your presentation, then HoneyBook is your best bet for freelancer proposals.

 Known for its free tier (where you can serve one active client at a time), and its ready-made contracts written by the Freelancers Union, AND.CO is a great option when it comes to smoothly onboarding your clients – especially if you don’t have a lot to start out with.